Experience

 2017-18 Big Ten Conference Coach of the Year and finalist for Naismith National Coach of the Year

-Over the last six seasons (2017 to 2023), has led Nebraska to an 107-78 (.578) overall record, 55 Big Ten Conference wins, two 21+ win seasons, and four post-season berths (two NCAA Tournaments)
+Over the last seven seasons (2017 to 2024), has led Nebraska to an 130-90 (.591) overall record, 66-59 (.528) Big Ten Conference record, six winning seasons, three 21+ win seasons, and four post-season berths (three NCAA Tournaments)

-In 2021-22, led Nebraska to the most single-season wins (24) in eight seasons and second-most Big Ten wins (t-11) in program history, as well as an NCAA Tournament berth
+In 2021-22, led Nebraska to the most single-season wins (24) in eight seasons and second-most Big Ten Conference wins (t-11) in program history, as well as an NCAA Tournament berth

-Signed three recruiting classes to Nebraska that ranked in the top 25 nationally (23rd for 2021, 20th for 2018, 20th for 2017)
+Signed three recruiting classes to Nebraska that ranked in the top 25 nationally (23rd in 2021, 20th in 2018, 20th in 2017)

 In 2021-22, Nebraska’s scoring offense finished ranked 10th nationally